 You also don’t have to leave the receiver on if all you want to do is access the HDMI sources.
 For instance, you can still play games on your favorite gaming console while saving some electricity by turning off the receiver.
 The Sony STR-DH540 supports standby pass-through for both audio and video so HDMI connected devices can still be accessed.

-The STR-DH540 is a pretty good effort by Sony and can serve as a great companion for any Sony BRAVIA TV since the BRAVIA Sync can add some convenience.
+The Sony STR-DH540 is a pretty good effort by Sony and can serve as a great companion for any Sony BRAVIA TV since the BRAVIA Sync can add some convenience.
 Because the audio quality is pretty good, the Sony STR-DH540 can also be a good model to consider if networking features and multi-zone support aren’t needed.
 The STR-DH520 may have 7.1-channel support and more HD inputs but the STR-DH540 consumes less power making the newer receiver a more cost-effective option than past entry-level receivers.